An official website of the United States Government

 "I had a couple of friends that had already started the enlistment process, and, when they started telling me about it, I was interested so I went to a recruiter to ask some more questions," explained Velazquez.

-Nine years later, Velazquez oversees an entire mental health flight.
-This involves managing patient care schedules, coordinating higher levels of care, deployment and PCS clearances, and maintaining a certification as an alcohol and drug abuse counselor.
+Nine years later, Velazquez leads an entire mental health flight, managing patient care schedules, coordinating advanced treatment, handling deployment and PCS clearances, and maintaining certification as an alcohol and drug abuse counselor.

 An airman sits on a couch with a clipboard.